SplatSDF: Boosting SDF-NeRF via Architecture-Level Fusion with Gaussian Splats: CONCLUSIONS

-In sum, we proposed a novel Neural Implicit SDF model ``SplatSDF'', along with a novel architecture-level ``Surface 3DGS Fusion'' to take advantage of the 3DGS attributes and accurately manipulate SDF embeddings on surface query points.
-Our SplatSDF significantly improves both the accuracy and efficiency of the SDF-NeRF.
-It outperforms all SOTA SDF-NeRFs on both geometric and photometric accuracy on two major datasets, and achieves $>3$ times convergence speed compared to the baseline, Neuralangelo~\cite{neuralangelo}. {
+We proposed SplatSDF, a novel SDf-NeRF model with an architecture-level sparse 3DGS fusion to take advantage of the 3DGS attributes and accurately manipulate SDF embeddings on surface query points.
+Our SplatSDF significantly improves both the accuracy and efficiency of the SDF-NeRF on geometric and photometric accuracy, and the convergence speed.
+Future work lies in real-time training of SDF-NeRF with frozen 3DGS aggregator and online updates to 3DGS.